ibmresilient/resilient-python-api/docs/pages/resilient-lib/resilient-lib.rst

 resilient-lib
 =============

-This Python Package contains common library calls which facilitate the development of functions for IBM SOAR
+This Python Package contains common library calls which facilitate the development of Apps for IBM SOAR

 -----
 Usage